StarCoreSE/Modular-Assemblies/README.md

 Modular Assemblies is a mod framework designed to put the 'Engineer' back into 'Space Engineers'.
 It provides a simpler method of creating multiblock structures that provide added functionality, without killing performance or using esoteric vanilla tools.

 This is the base mod, and must be referenced as a dependency for client mods.
-[Check out the wiki](https://github.com/StarCoreSE/Modular-Assemblies/wiki) for more information and guides.
-Feel free to message [@aristeas.] [on the StarCore discord](https://discord.gg/starcore) if you have any questions, comments, or concerns.
+[Check out the wiki](https://github.com/StarCoreSE/Modular-Assemblies/wiki) for more information and guides, and feel free to message [@aristeas.] [on the StarCore discord](https://discord.gg/starcore) if you have any questions or comments.

 By [@aristeas.], with help from [validpoint].
 Debug drawing referenced from [m_digi]'s "(DevTool) Programmable Block Debug API".